fkcurrie/fluidnc-ledscreen/README.md

    - Support for static IP or automatic discovery
    - Configurable update intervals
    - Docker-based deployment for easy setup
+   - Note: Currently no web interface - all configuration is done through environment variables and config files

 ### Technical Details